Policies

 First Aid and Medicines Policy

-The governors and head teacher of Riversdale accept their responsibility under the Health and Safety [FirstAid] Regulations and acknowledge the importance of providing First Aid for employees, pupils and visitors within the school.
-The provision of first aid in the school will be in accordance with the Authority’s guidance on First Aid in School.
-Read more.
+The governors and headteacher of Riversdale accept their responsibility under the Health and Safety Regulations and acknowledge the importance of providing First Aid for employees, pupils and visitors within the school.
+The aims of our first aid policy are to:

 Freedom of Information Publication Scheme